SummaryRead the full fact sheet

 Many people mistakenly believe that having a tan protects their skin against sunburn and UV damage.
-In fact, a tan offers minimal protection against sunburn (equivalent to around sun protection factor (SPF 3).
-Even without burning, UV radiation can cause long-term, irreparable DNA damage.
+In fact, a tan offers little protection against sunburn (equal to around SPF 3, depending on your skin type).
+A tan will not protect your DNA from future UV damage.

-Fake tanning lotions, sprays and creams offer little protection from the sun's UV rays.
+Fake tanning lotions, sprays and creams offer little to no protection from the sun's UV radiation.
 Some brands advertise that they include a high SPF sunscreen.
-Protection from UV does not last for as long as the fake tan and sunscreen reapplication should occur every two hours.
-To get the best protection from UV, sunscreen should be used in conjunction with hats, protective clothing, sunglasses and shade.
+This UV protection does not last for as long as the fake tan, so sun protection is still recommended even if you have used a fake tan.
+For the best sun protection, whenever UV levels are 3 or above:

 How skin tans

-Skin cells in the top layer of skin (epidermis) produce a pigment called melanin, which gives skin its natural colour.
+Skin cells in the top layer of skin produce a pigment called melanin, which gives skin its natural colour.
 When skin is exposed to UV radiation, more melanin is produced, causing the skin to darken.
 This is what we know as a 'tan'.
-A tan is a sign that the skin is attempting to protect itself against UV damage.
+A tan is a sign that the skin has been damaged by UV radiation.
 It is not a sign of good health.